vivek-kumar12/Movie/README.md

 **The Movies Info**

-*The Movies Info app*, crafted by *Ahmed Guedmioui*, is a dynamic application designed with cutting-edge technologies, including *Jetpack Compose* and *Kotlin*.
+*The Movies Info app*, crafted by Vivek Kumar*, is a dynamic application designed with cutting-edge technologies, including *Jetpack Compose* and *Kotlin*.
 This project follows to clean code principles, thanks to the clarity and maintainability they bring.
 The application is built with the *Model-View-ViewModel (MVVM)* design pattern, which promotes a stable and scalable codebase.
 Additionally, *Dagger Hilt* is used for efficient dependency injection, which improves modularity and testability.

 ## About The App
 With this app you can get information about movies and TV series, watch trailer, search and find the latest, most popular and top rated movies and TV series.